eway-crm/php-lib/Examples/EditDieOnConflictTrue/README.md

-# Editing items with dieOnItemConflict detection enabled
+# Editing items with conflict detection enabled

-We want to edit company, that already exists and dieOnItemConflict detection is turned on.
-First of all we create new company and edit the company later.
-As you can see, ItemVersion is not missing this time, because api would not let you create or edit item without specifying ItemVersion, when dieOnItemConflict detection is enabled.
-If Item is not found, item will be created, and if item is found, ItemVersions are compared.
-In case that your new ItemVersion is not higher, rcItemConflict is returned, and in case it is higher, item is overwritten.
+We want to edit company that already exists and the conflict detection is turned on.

+First of all we create new company to have something to edit.
+When creating new items witihout specifying `ItemGUID`, there is no need to specify `ItemVersion` as well.
+If we wanted the item to be created with a given item guid, `ItemVersion` should be `1`.
 ```php

 // Connect to API and set dieOnItemConflict to true